 The seminar format encourages discussion and allows time to focus on issues of particular interest to the group.
 Participants return to the workplace with new skills and knowledge immediately applicable to the current concerns of their organizations or clients.
 NPI seminar participants receive a certificate of training completion at the end of the semester if one is requested on the registration form.
 Seminars vary in length.
 They generally are held from 9 a.m. to 5 p.m.

-NPI's seminars are taught by nationally recognized educators, consultants, and practitioners in historic preservation, archaeology, architecture and landscape architecture, conservation, historical research, restoration, and cultural resource management.
+NPI's professional training seminars are taught by nationally recognized educators, consultants, and practitioners in historic preservation, archaeology, architecture and landscape architecture, conservation, engineering, historical research, laws and regulations, planning, restoration, technology, and cultural resource management.
 To learn more about an instructor, visit the Faculty page.
 Read more

 Continuing Education Credits